ipld/ipld/design/tricky-choices/ordering.md

 ### high level features

-More generally, ordering is going to be noticable in anything _downstream_ of those core behaviors.
+More generally, ordering is going to be noticeable in anything _downstream_ of those core behaviors.
 Any higher-level features which build on those core behaviors, and expect any amount of determinism, have to be specified with an understanding of how IPLD ordering works.
 For example: